-- Just ignore the Quick Quizzes and read the rest of the book.
-You might miss out on the interesting material in some of the Quick Quizzes, but the rest of the book has lots of good material as well. - 2.
-If you prefer a more academic and rigorous treatment of parallel programming, you might like Herlihy's and Shavit's textbook [HS08].
-This book starts with an interesting combination of low-level primitives at high levels of abstraction from the hardware, and works its way through locking and simple data structures including lists, queues, hash tables, and counters, culminating with transactional memory. - If you would like an academic treatment of parallel programming from a programming-languagepragmatics viewpoint, you might be interested in the concurrency chapter from Scott's textbook [Sco06] on programming languages. - 4.
+- 5. If you would like an academic treatment of parallel programming from a programming-language-pragmatics viewpoint, you might be interested in the concurrency chapter from Scott's textbook [Sco06] on programming languages. - 6.
 If you are interested in an object-oriented patternist treatment of parallel programming focussing on C++, you might try Volumes 2 and 4 of Schmidt's POSA series [SSRB00, BHS07].
 Volume 4 in particular has some interesting chapters applying this work to a warehouse application.
-The realism of this example is attested to by the section entitled "Partitioning the Big Ball of Mud", wherein the problems inherent in parallelism often take a back seat to the problems inherent in getting one's head around a real-world application. - 5.
-If your primary focus is scientific and technical computing, and you prefer a patternist approach, you might try Mattson et al.'s textbook [MSM05].
+The realism of this example is attested to by the section entitled "Partitioning the Big Ball of Mud", wherein the problems inherent in parallelism often take a back seat to the problems inherent in getting one's head around a real-world application. - If your primary focus is scientific and technical computing, and you prefer a patternist approach, you might try Mattson et al.'s textbook [MSM05].
 It covers Java, C/C++, OpenMP, and MPI.
-Its patterns are admirably focused first on design, then on implementation. - 6.
-If you are interested in POSIX Threads, you might take a look at David R. Butenhof's book [But97]. - 7.
+Its patterns are admirably focused first on design, then on implementation. - 8.
+If you are interested in POSIX Threads, you might take a look at David R. Butenhof's book [But97]. - 9.
 If you are interested in C++, but in a Windows environment, you might try Herb Sutter's "Effective Concurrency" series in Dr. Dobbs Journal [Sut08].

-- This series does a reasonable job of presenting a commonsense approach to parallelism. - 8.
-If you want to try out Intel Threading Building Blocks, then perhaps James Reinders's book [Rei07] is what you are looking for. - 9.
+This series does a reasonable job of presenting a commonsense approach to parallelism. - 10.
+If you want to try out Intel Threading Building Blocks, then perhaps James Reinders's book [Rei07] is what you are looking for. - 11.
 Finally, those preferring to work in Java might be well-served by Doug Lea's textbooks [Lea97, GPB+07].

 In contrast, this book meshes real-world machines with real-world algorithms.
-If your sole goal is to find an optimal parallel queue, you might be better served by one of the above books.
+If your sole goal is to find (say) an optimal parallel queue, you might be better served by one of the above books.
 However, if you are interested in principles of parallel design that allow multiple such queues to operate in parallel, read on!